School children can succeed in school and beyond

 Mission Be

-Mission Be helps children and communities become self-regulated, happier and more peaceful through two evidence-based mindfulness programs
+Mission Be helps children and communities become self-regulated, happier and more peaceful.

 Our school programs aim to improve children’s academic and life success by building their skills of stress-management, inner-resilience, emotion regulation, and executive control, and overall physical and emotional well-being.
 Our curriculum helps children cultivate empathy and compassion towards themselves and others thereby helping to create safer and more nurturing school climates.
 Our trainings for teachers helps build teachers’ own resilience and capacity to thrive in the classroom while providing them with a curriculum to bring mindfulness practices to their students.